VarunChavda78/Strapi_App_Deploy/README.md

 > The `-it` flag ensures interactive terminal access, and `-p` maps container port 1337 to local port 1337.

 ---

-# 🚀 Strapi Production Setup with PostgreSQL & Nginx (Dockerized)
+# 🚀 Task 3: Strapi Production Setup with PostgreSQL & Nginx (Dockerized)

 This repository contains a production-ready setup of a Strapi CMS backend using: